green7ea/blog/README.md

 ## A Basis for Objects

-To build an object system, we need static dispatch.
+To build an object system, we need static dispatch (when two functions have the same name, calling the one with matching arguments).
 This is crucial so that we can differentiate between `a.method` and `b.method`.
-If we didn't have mangling, we could use the same method name in two different classes.
+If we didn't have mangling, we couldn't use the same method name in two different classes.

 ```c++
 struct Num